all-sins/all-sins/README.md

 - 👋 Hi, I’m @all-sins and I like computers!

 - 👀 I’m interested in all things tech!
-From writing PowerShell scripts to Java classes, from creating servers to developing bots and tools such as the one's seen in my repos such as: https://github.com/all-sins/ExampleCode - A collection of all kinds of scripts, classes and code from all kinds of languages I've worked with. https://github.com/all-sins/getSomeRest - A hackable Java Spring Boot REST application that's designed to be compromised. https://github.com/all-sins/jNetGraph - A Java Spring Boot application that passively measures your internet connection with DB and API functionality.
+From writing PowerShell scripts to Java classes, from creating servers to developing bots and tools such as the one's seen in my repos: https://github.com/all-sins/ExampleCode - A collection of all kinds of scripts, classes and code from all kinds of languages I've worked with. https://github.com/all-sins/getSomeRest - A hackable Java Spring Boot REST application that's designed to be compromised. https://github.com/all-sins/jNetGraph - A Java Spring Boot application that passively measures your internet connection with DB and API functionality.